Saturday, Sept. 26, 2020

 Boulder city council will mostly likely get final say on which community members will be tasked with reviewing the actions and policies of the police department, via a civilian oversight panel established after years of discriminatory policing culminated in the armed confrontation of a black Naropa student last year.

 Council members on Tuesday received an update from the group working to hammer out the details of how such a body will operate, with assistance from the city’s newly hired independent monitor.
-A public hearing is planned for Nov.
+A Scheduled time allocated for the public to testify or share commentary/input on a particular ordinan... is planned for Nov.
 10.

 How did we get here?